How To Sell Content Marketing

 And the beauty of it is that all of those amazing factors happened naturally from producing quality content.
-Quality content comes in many forms...pillar pages, awesome social videos, pithy social media posts, comprehensive and thought-provoking email newsletters, and yes, even a survey report!
+Quality content comes in many forms—pillar pages, awesome social media videos, pithy tweets, comprehensive and thought-provoking email newsletters, and, yes, even a survey report!

-Instead, it’s playing the long game and producing big wins through great, revolutionary pieces of content marketing.
+RCS is playing the long game and producing big wins through great, revolutionary pieces of content.

-When it comes to working with your client, get their input on big ideas and guide their focus toward RCS-based content on how their brand stands out.
+When it comes to working with your client, get their input on big ideas and guide their focus toward RCS-based content that highlights how their brand stands out.

 A single hit piece that took months to work on will pay off for years to come.
 Producing a few smaller pieces that get shared a handful of times on Twitter won’t.

 When developing a content strategy with your client, perhaps nothing is more important than understanding how their business actually functions.
 This means working closely with your clients.